PrefectHQ/prefect/docs/concepts/deployments.md

 - The packager creates a package from a flow and returns a `PackageManifest`.
 - A `PackageManifest` is a JSON description of the package and the flow within it, allowing retrieval of the flow.
-- A package is the  that contains the flow.
-No representation in code.
+- A package is the object that contains the flow.
 For example, a Docker image.

 The `PackageManifest` is stored on the API deployment's `flow_data` field.